Burger King brings back fan-favorite item for limited time

-(KTLA) – Burger King is bringing back a fan-favorite item and a new variation of a classic food offering to celebrate the return of spring.
+Burger King is bringing back a fan-favorite item and a new variation of a classic food offering to celebrate the return of spring.
+The new food items will be available for a limited time at participating restaurants.

-The fast-food burger chain announced Tuesday that customers could purchase Melts, either classic, bacon, or spicy, once again starting on March 6.
-The sandwiches include two Whopper Jr. patties topped with melted American cheese; caramelized onions; and either Stacker Sauce, bacon, or jalapeños and a creamy spicy sauce, served between two slices of toasted bread.
+The fast-food burger chain announced Tuesday that customers could purchase “Melts,” the restaurant’s take on patty melts, once again from March 6 until May 14.

-Melts were first introduced last year, according to the fast food chain.
+To give guests more of an opportunity to have it their way, Burger King will also offer three variations of the “Melt” sandwich.

 Burger King is also debuting a spicy twist to its Chicken Fries.
 Spicy Chicken Fries will be made with a “blend of spices that are sure to pack a punch,” a news release said.
 The latest variation of the classic menu item joins a growing list of unique interpretations that have debuted over the years.

-The company announced that Spicy Chicken Fries will also be on the menu starting March 6.
+The company announced that Spicy Chicken Fries will be on the menu from March 6 until May 14.

-Both the Spicy Chicken Fries and all three Melt options will be available until May 14.

 In addition to new food items, BK Royal Perks members will be able to win prizes and access a special line-up of meals on the BK app beginning March 9.